Teamlyzer-PT/PublicDocs/templates/salaries/template-salaries.md

 ---

 * **Description**
-`Mandatory at least one tag.
+`Optional but highly recommended at least one tag.
 More tags is better.
 No limit.`

 * **Source**
 https://drive.google.com/drive/u/2/folders/13g5ABgsO135zt2OrYnkgROKpgq91tEpM